ma-2pac/GAN_MNIST/NOTES.md

 ## Generator
 - Series of tranpose convultional layers
 - Output: Sigmoid activation function
-- Input: image of 28x28x1 as the output is a greyscale image
+- Input: image of 28x28x1 as the output is a greyscale image, z = latent dimension

 -Batch normlization